 - have a history of allergic reactions, which is important if the scan requires the use of a contrast dye

 Metal objects can affect the safety and effectiveness of an MRI scan.
 Before the examination begins, the MRI technician will ask the person to remove any metal items they are wearing, such as:

 For a lumbar MRI, the person will also need to remove their clothing and wear a hospital gown.
 The technician may also ask the person to fill out a medical questionnaire and sign a consent form.

-Because an MRI involves lying down inside a windowless chamber for an extended period, people who experience claustrophobia may find the procedure uncomfortable or even frightening.
-If this is the case, the doctor may prescribe an anti-anxiety medication or sedative to help the person relax during the scan.
+An MRI involves lying down inside a windowless chamber for an extended period, and therefore people who experience claustrophobia may find the procedure uncomfortable or even frightening.
+If this is the case, the doctor may prescribe an antianxiety medication or sedative to help the person relax during the scan.

-MRI technicians sometimes also use gadolinium, which is a type of contrast dye, to help enhance the quality of the images that the MRI scan produces.
-They inject the contrast dye through an intravenous line into a vein in either the hand or the arm of the person.
+They will inject the contrast dye before the scan through an intravenous line into a vein in either the hand or the arm of the person.

 The MRI machine uses a strong magnetic field that aligns and stimulates particles called protons in the body, forcing them to spin out of alignment.

 When the technician halts the magnetic field, the protons begin to spin in their usual way.
 As they do this, they give off energy that the MRI machine detects.
 The MRI machine records this information, and a computer processes the data to create a detailed image of the body area.

 - To produce high quality images, it is essential for a person to stay still during the scan.
 A radiologist or technician will ensure the person is as comfortable as possible before starting.